priyaghadge99/Experiment/Notes/notes-JAVA.md

- -HashMap doesn’t allow duplicate keys but allows duplicate values.
+ - HashMap doesn’t allow duplicate keys but allows duplicate values.
- -That means A single key can’t contain more than 1 value but more than 1 key can contain a single value.
+ - That means A single key can’t contain more than 1 value but more than 1 key can contain a single value.
- -HashMap allows null key also but only once and multiple null values.
+ - HashMap allows null key also but only once and multiple null values.
- -This class makes no guarantees as to the order of the map; in particular, -it does not guarantee that the order will remain constant over time.
+ - This class makes no guarantees as to the order of the map; in particular,
+ - it does not guarantee that the order will remain constant over time.
- -It is roughly similar to HashTable but is unsynchronized.
+ - It is roughly similar to HashTable but is unsynchronized.

 Why we use collections over array?
 ---